heliocentrist/windowed-word-count/README.md

 ## Design and development notes

+I have taken the following assumptions about the requirements:

+- The `data` field in the input always contains only one word.
+- The response to the HTTP request should be in JSON.
+- The volume of incoming data will not be much bigger than what is in the blackbox example.
+The application should work well with more workload, but with enough volume eventually the in-memory storage will fill up.

 My goal was to implement the application with as much complexity as was needed to support the requirements, but not much more.
 I haven't used any data processing frameworks, like Flink or Beam, as they seem like an overkill for this particular job.

 The main libraries I have chosen are: